 The data is also stored in the log files of our system.
-These data are not stored together with other personal data of the user.
+This data is not stored together with other personal data of the user.

-The temporary storage of the IP address by the system is necessary to enable the website to be delivered to the user's computer.
+The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user's computer.
 For this purpose, the user's IP address must remain stored for the duration of the session.

 The storage in log files is done to ensure the functionality of the website.
-In addition, the data is used to optimize the website and to ensure the security of our information technology systems.
+In addition, we use the data to optimise the website and to ensure the security of our information technology systems.
 An evaluation of the data for marketing purposes does not take place in this context.

-These purposes also include our legitimate interest in data processing according to Art.
+These purposes are also our legitimate interest in data processing according to Art.
 6 para.
-1 lit. f GDPR.
+1 lit. f DSGVO.

-The data will be deleted as soon as they are no longer necessary for the purpose of their collection.
-In the case of the collection of data for the provision of the website, this is the case when the respective session is ended.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In the case of the collection of data for the provision of the website, this is the case when the respective session has ended.

-The collection of data for the provision of the website and the storage of the data in log files is mandatory for the operation of the website.
-There is therefore no possibility of objection on the part of the user.
+The collection of data for the provision of the website and the storage of the data in log files is absolutely necessary for the operation of the website.
+Consequently, there is no possibility for the user to object.

 The following data is stored and transmitted in the cookies: